Red-browed pardalote: Taxonomy

 Red-browed pardalotes belong to the order Passeriformes and family Pardalotidae of which four species are recognised: red-browed pardalote Pardalotus rubricatus, spotted pardalote Pardalotus punctatus, forty-spotted pardalote Pardalotus quadragintus and striated pardalote Pardalotus striatus.

-Historically, the family Pardalotidae included pardalotes and acanthizid warblers; gerygones, scrubwrens and thornbills (Christidis & Boles 2008).
+Historically, the family Pardalotidae included pardalotes and acanthizid warblers; Gerygones, scrubwrens and thornbills (Christidis & Boles 2008).

 However, recent phylogenetic and morphological studies (Driskell & Christidis 2004), (Schodde & Mason 1999) indicate that pardalotes are more closely related to honeyeaters than acanthizid warblers, which resulted in the separation of this group into two families, Pardalotidae and Acanthizidae (Christidis & Boles 2008).
 The pardalote, acanthizid warbler, honeyeater and bristlebird family, form a monophyletic group (Christidis & Boles 2008).

 Subspecies

 Matthews described the subspecies Pardalotus yorki in 1913 (Higgins & Peter 2002).
 Their range begins at the base of the Gulf of Carpentaria and extends north along the Cape York Peninsula in Far North Queensland (Schodde & Mason 1999).
-Difference in morphology and plumage distinguish this subspecies from the nominate race (Higgins & Peter 2002).
+Differences in morphology and plumage distinguish this subspecies from the nominate race (Higgins & Peter 2002).